 My good friend Hannah visited recently and needed somewhere hilly to run as she was in training for an ultra marathon.
 Denniston immediately sprung to mind, so I dropped her off at the plateau, and she explored the tracks for 3.5 hours before I returned to collect her.

-As we were only a short drive from Tommy Knockers; a great little beach cafe/restaurant in Granity, I settled in there for the morning while she was running.
-It was a cloudy overcast day with a smattering of rain, and I felt a little pang of guilt when I thought about Hannah slogging it out at the top of Denniston while I was warm and cosy, drinking hot chocolate & eating one of their homemade pies… but I pushed that aside, reminding myself that she’s the nutter who wants to run … not me!
+As we were only a short drive from Granity, I settled in there for the morning while she was running.
+It was a cloudy overcast day with a smattering of rain, and I felt a little pang of guilt when I thought about Hannah slogging it out at the top of Denniston while I was warm and cosy enjoying a takeaway coffee from Whanake in Westport… but I pushed that aside, reminding myself that she’s the nutter who wants to run … not me!

 I expected to see a bedraggled exhausted friend when I picked her up later that day, but she was buzzing about how amazing her run was.
 Then the crazy woman proceeded to tell me that she planned to live at the top of the hill because there’s so much to explore and see.